-Let a Fort Lauderdale Auto Accident Lawyer Manage Your Intersection Accident Claim
+Let a Fort Lauderdale Intersection Accident Lawyer Manage Your Accident Claim

 Intersection accidents are one of the most common types of car accidents in Florida.
 According to the Florida Highway Safety and Motor Vehicles statistics, there were more than 300,000 car accidents that happened in a Florida intersection last year.
 Of those accidents, 30% of them resulted in injuries or fatalities.